Aubrey Davis Park Trail Safety Improvements Project

 While walking toward town on the right side of the ballfields, a group of eight or 10 of the new fat tire high-speed electric bikes came past in a pack.
 Scattering pedestrians in both directions off the trail.
 Those bikes can go up to 30 miles an hour.
 Are they allowed on our bike trails?
 And what can be done to slow them down?
 Speed humps?

-Bonnie about 2 years ago
+Bonnie almost 3 years ago

 Please continue this Trail and Park to be shared for all PEOPLE of all ages and abilities.
 This should be a safe and shared trail/path.
 Please widen the trail and make People that Bike Lanes and People that Walk Lanes.
 I do both.
 What I have noticed is that People Walking are not sharing respectfully which is extremely unsafe for all users.
 Walkers tend to walk multiple abreast in congested areas.
 Walkers walk unpredictably- stopping in the middle of the trail, slowing down for unknown reasons.
 Walkers do not walk single file while People Biking are expected to.
 Walkers cross trails willy nilly vs looking both ways and waiting til there is no traffic and they do not follow a consolidated predicted crossing area.
 Walkeres have dog zip lines or worst unleashed dogs that create extremely dangerous shared conditions.
 The only thing we walkers are consistent with are saying that bikers ride too fast which is not true because we walkers create such unsafe shared use of trails that we riders are put at risk by walkers not being respectful.
 Remember, I am a Walker and I am a biking person.